 This page has specific information about Brackenfield Church, its history and some details about Brackenfield parish.
 For services, activities, events, contacts and directions, please follow the links above.

-The final Brackenfield Well Dressing took place in 2017 but, having been a well-loved event for many years, it was decided to continue to hold a Flower Festival in 2018 in Holy Trinity Church over the Spring Bank Holiday weekend.
+The final Brackenfield Well Dressing took place in 2017 but, having been a well-loved event for many years, it was decided to continue to hold a Flower Festival in Holy Trinity Church over the Spring Bank Holiday weekend.

 Brackenfield Church History